JohnKearney1/Joh5Bot/README.md

 > **v1.1.0**
 ## What is this?

-[@Joh5Bot](https://twitter.com/joh5bot) is a twitter bot with access to a cryptocurrency exchange and a wallet.
+@Joh5Bot (No longer active) is a twitter bot with access to a cryptocurrency exchange and a wallet.
 The bot waits for tweet "mentions" in the format below, and counts each tweet as a vote.
 Every hour, the bot tallies the votes and decides whether to long or short a suggested currency.
 The bot then takes market order on the given currency for 15% of the total account's balance, using 10x leverage.
 The bot then "sleeps" for exactly one hour, then closes the open position with a market order.
 This process repeats itself every hour, constituting a "round".

 At the end of every round, the bot sends a tweet with the vote totals for the upcoming round, and displays the total balance and total PNL.
 Checking the balance of the bot after a round against the bot's previous tweet yields the result of the last trade.
 The bot is active 24/7 apart from when it is undergoing a bug fix or testing.